nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
-_Read the text._
+An open-source, **Greenland**-focused, interdisciplinary data package and GIS environment for research, learning, and decision-making.

-Community education and outreach, and therefore workshops, are important parts of our grant-funded activities.
+QGreenland is built for online or offline use, for example in remote field work.

-_TODO: Talk about how we're going in to this with little experience?_
+Community education and outreach are important parts of our grant-funded activities, so we've run several workshops over the last 3 years.
 :::